UUoocl/Quiz-Game/README.md

 - Paste your Sheets ID.
 - click "Start Game"

+Use the "s" key to view the host notes.
+The host notes are provided to give the host instrucitons for each screen.

 ![Quiz Game Start Page](/readme/QuizGameIndex.excalidraw.png)

 ## Offline Play

 > [!TIP]
 > Optionally the clues can be downloaded for offline game play.

-1.
+1. Download the game clues
-2. Open the Quiz Game Sheet's "Games-Download" tab
+   1. Open the Quiz Game Sheet's "Games-Download" tab
-3. In the file menu, choose File -> Download -> Tab Seperated Values
+   2. In the file menu, choose File -> Download -> Tab Seperated Values
-4. Save the .tsv file in the main project folder.
+   3. Save the .tsv file in the main project folder.
+2. Download the clue media (Video, Audio, Images)
+   1. Open google Drive
+   2. Navigate to the "Quiz_Game-Media-Form" folder
+        - move any files in the sub folders to the folder root.
+3. Download this Github repository
-5. Open the quiz-game.html file
+   - Open the index.html file
-- Google Drive notes
-Photos, Videos and Audio submitted in the Google Form will be stored in your Google Drive.
-Download these files to the "media" folder.
+   - Store Photos, Videos and Audio the "media" folder.

-## Controllers
+# Controllers

+Presentation Controllers can be used to play the game.

-Norwii brand wireless presentation remotes are used to play the game.
+Norwii brand wireless presentation remotes are recommended to play the game.
 These remotes come with a customization software where each button can be set to a certain key.

-The "Host" is controller is a Norwii [N28](https://www.amazon.com/dp/B081SY17DC) or [N29](https://www.amazon.com/dp/B07HH4PFNQ).
+The recommended "Host" controller is a Norwii [N28](https://www.amazon.com/dp/B081SY17DC) or [N29](https://www.amazon.com/dp/B07HH4PFNQ).

 The "Players" controllers are model [N26](https://www.amazon.com/dp/B01NC2VS6I)

+## Controller Configuration
 |Controller      |Key      |Button| JS Code| Norwii Hex Code
 |:-----|:-----|:-----|:-----|:-----|
 |Host      |1      |>|49|   0x1E|